 It is important to keep accurate records on your assets, such as tax invoices for proof of purchase and sale.
 You must keep these records for a minimum of seven years.
 It is also recommended to keep a ‘Fixed Assets Register’ of your depreciable assets which tracks the cost price of the asset, the amount of depreciation claimed each year and the adjusted tax value.
 The adjusted tax value is the value of your asset at the end of each tax year after annual depreciation has been deducted.

 IRD sets the depreciation rates for different types of assets based on the cost and useful life.
 Rates also vary depending on the year in which the asset was acquired.
-The IRD website has a downloadable guide to general and provisional rates, as well as a useful Depreciation Rate Finder tool.
+The IRD website has a useful Depreciation Rate Finder tool.

 There are two main methods for calculating depreciation:

 - Diminishing Value – each year the amount of depreciation is worked out on the adjusted tax value of the asset.
 Your depreciation deduction reduces progressively each year.

 - Straight Line – depreciation is calculated on the original cost price of the asset and the same amount of depreciation is claimed each year.

 You can use different calculation methods for different assets, and you can change methods from year to year.
 However, if you change methods you must use the adjusted tax value and not the asset’s cost price going forward.

 You can choose to pool low-value assets together and depreciate them collectively as though they are a single asset using the diminishing value method.
 The pooled assets must have a cost or adjusted tax value of less than $5,000 (excluding GST if you are GST-registered).
 Pooled assets can only be used for business, not private use.